Working with your Town and Neighbourhood

 RIAI Town and Village Toolkit

 Towns and villages across Ireland have been integral to Irish economic and cultural life for centuries.
 They can also be great places to live and work for modern lifestyles.
-To support those involved in Irish towns and villages, the RIAI – with support from the Government Policy on Architecture – has launched a free online resource.
+This free online resource, developped by the RIAI, with support from the Government Policy on Architecture, supports those involved in Irish towns and villages.

 The RIAI Town and Village Toolkit provides practical advice, references and successful case studies of places that have overcome challenges with architectural urban design expertise.
 Case studies include Clonakilty, Cloughjordan, Westport, Tuppercurry and Waterford’s Viking Triangle.

-The RIAI is delighted to partner with the TidyTowns Competition 2022 by providing 3 Special Awards to support TidyTowns committees.
-These awards have been developed with support from the RIAI Urban Design Committee.
+The RIAI is delighted to support the great work of the TidyTowns committees with the RIAI Town Challenge Award.
+This award have been developed with support from the RIAI Urban Design Committee.

 Caption: Proposal for Dungloe Town by Pasparakis Friel Architects, the 2019 Winner of an RIAI Special TidyTowns Award